Matching Impatient and Heterogeneous Demand and Supply: Introduction

-Figure~\ref{fig:badexample} shows that the choice of distribution used to model demand and supply patience times can change the asymptotically optimal matching policy (where the limit regime is one in which the arrival rates become large).
-For the simple matching network in Figure~\ref{figure:badmodel}, an asymptotically optimal matching policy is a static priority (so state-independent) policy that makes matches at (appropriately chosen) discrete review time points, and does nothing at all other times.
-At each discrete review time point, either matches on the edge (1,1) are prioritized and the leftover supply (if any) at the supply node is used for making matches on the edge (2,1) or vice versa.
+Figure~\ref{fig:badexample} shows that the choice of distribution used to model \levi{agent} patience times can change \levi{how} the \amy{ MP solution} \levi{prioritizes matches}.
+For the simple matching network in Figure~\ref{figure:badmodel}, the \amy{MP solution} \levi{either prioritizes making matches on edge $(1,1)$ before using any leftover supply} for making matches on the edge (2,1), or vice versa.
 Figures~\ref{figure:badexample} and \ref{figure:badexample1} show that the same parameters lead to different priority orderings for the exponential and uniform patience time distributions.
-As a result, we are motivated to develop methodology that allows us to analyze as general a class of patience time distributions as possible; in particular, the only assumptions we require are that the distributions have a density and finite mean.
+As a result, we are motivated to develop methodology that allows us to analyze as general a class of patience time distributions as possible; in particular, the assumptions we require \amy{to justify the MP are that the patience time distributions have a density, a finite mean, and a strictly increasing cdf\footnote{\amy{The proof that the solution to the MP motivates an asymptotically optimal matching policy in a high-volume regime (specifically, Theorems~\ref{proposition:DRconvergence2} and~\ref{Thm:aopriority} in Section~\ref{sec:Performance Analysis}) requires the additional assumption that the hazard rates associated with the patience time distribution functions are bounded.
+However, our simulation results in Section~\ref{sec:SimJK} suggest that our proposed priority ordering policies perform well even when hazard rates are unbounded (as is true for the uniform distribution).
+See also Remark~\ref{rem:bounded-hazard}.}}.}

 The matching model we consider generalizes that shown in Figure~\ref{fig:badexample} to allow for an arbitrary number of demand and supply types, each with a possibly different patience time distribution and arrival rate.
 The matching values between demand and supply types are the edge values on the underlying bipartite graph, which could be positive or zero.
 Since different edges have different values, some matches are preferable to others.
 Since different demand and supply types have different holding costs and patience time distributions, waiting is more costly for some types than others.
 Our objective captures the trade-off between these opposing priorities by incorporating both matching values and holding costs.